Skin Care: What Is Safe Injury?

-The Scottsdale–Phoenix area, with its year-round sunshine and dry climate, can be unforgiving to your skin and can contribute to premature aging.
+The Scottsdale–Phoenix, Arizona area, with its year-round sunshine and dry climate, can be unforgiving to your skin and can contribute to premature aging.
 Even with good skin care, smooth, youthful skin is gradually marred by fine lines, wrinkles, enlarged pores, discoloration, and other minor flaws.
-Fractional laser skin resurfacing can help remedy these effects in a safe, non-invasive procedure.
-In addition to removing age-related imperfections, fractional laser resurfacing encourages the production of collagen, which firms and tightens skin.
-For these reasons and more, fractional laser skin resurfacing is fast becoming 1 of our most popular anti-aging procedures.
+Fractional laser skin resurfacing with either our Harmony XL Pro erbium (Nd:YAG) or CO2 laser can help remedy these effects in a safe, non-invasive procedure.
+In addition to addressing age-related imperfections and sun damage, fractional laser resurfacing encourages the production of collagen, which firms and tightens skin.
+For these reasons and more, fractional laser skin resurfacing is fast becoming among our most popular anti-aging procedures.

-Ideal candidates for laser skin resurfacing with our fractional device are adult men and women who are bothered by signs of aging and sun damage, including:
+Ideal candidates for laser skin resurfacing with our fractional devices are adult men and women who are bothered by signs of aging and sun damage, including:

 People who have certain immune or skin disorders may not be good candidates for laser resurfacing.
 During your consultation, Dr. Hobgood reviews your medical history with you and determines whether the procedure is a good match for you.

 Dr. Hobgood's aesthetic team creates customized treatment plans tailored to the cosmetic needs of each patient.
-Annie Bruno Thurston is a board-certified aesthetic nursing specialist who specializes in BOTOX® and filler injections, while licensed esthetician Brooke Scatchard is a certified laser technician.Meet Our Team
+Ashley Smith is a registered nurse injector who specializes in BOTOX® and filler injections, while licensed esthetician Brooke Scatchard is a certified laser technician.Meet Our Team

-Fractional laser resurfacing uses high-energy pulses of laser light to remove the outer layer of aging, damaged skin cells so that it is replaced with new, youthful-looking skin.
+Fractional laser resurfacing uses high-energy pulses of erbium or CO2 laser energy to remove the outer layer of aging, damaged skin cells so that it is replaced with new, youthful-looking skin.
 The laser energy is absorbed mainly by water and pigment in the skin and then converted to heat.
 This heat preferentially destroys old skin cells, leaving behind a newer layer to multiply and replace them.
 The benefits of laser skin resurfacing include:

 In addition to removing older skin cells, fractional laser resurfacing encourages the production of collagen.
 Collagen, the protein that gives young skin its firmness and smoothness, is made by cells in response to stress.
 Fractional laser resurfacing creates just enough stress on the skin to encourage collagen production without causing scarring or significant damage.
 The safety and precision of fractional laser resurfacing make it a popular way to correct signs of aging.
 During the procedure, only small “pinpoint” areas of skin are exposed to laser energy, expediting the healing process and incurring relatively little risk.

-Dr. Hobgood begins by cleansing your face and marking the areas to be targeted.
-He then administers an injection of local pain medication to keep you comfortable throughout the procedure.
+Dr. Hobgood begins by cleansing your face and applying a topical numbing cream.
+If you are having a CO2 treatment, he administers an injection of local pain medication to keep you comfortable throughout the procedure.
 Some people choose to take pain pills or sedatives in order to reduce anxiety before their procedures, but this certainly isn’t necessary for everyone.